Tiger Mountain (Washington): Paragliding history

 While there have been a significant number of paragliding incidents, there have not been any paragliding fatalities on Tiger Mountain.
-Although in 2008 Eric Jansen died of natural causes while paragliding from Tiger mountain (however his death was not due to paragliding). and in 2011, Ken Blanchard died in a neighboring valley while on a cross-country flight.
-Poo Poo Point is currently the most popular spot for Paragliding in Washington.
+However, in 2008, Eric Jansen died of natural causes while paragliding from Tiger Mountain.
+In 2011, Ken Blanchard died in a neighboring valley while on a cross-country flight.
+Poo Poo Point is currently the most popular spot for paragliding in Washington.

 Transmitting facilities

 Some Seattle-area radio station transmitters are on Tiger Mountain's west face.
 These include: